Zhubiaooo/Traits_estimation_deviation/README.md

 #########################################################################

-DATA-SPECIFIC INFORMATION FOR: All_species.newick
+DATA-SPECIFIC INFORMATION FOR: iq_tree.treefile

-Description: Phylogenetic relationship of all experimental species in pot experiment and field experiment (N = 172)
+Description: Phylogenetic relationship of all experimental species in pot experiment and field experiment

 #########################################################################